bgord/knowledge/roadmap.md

 - How to retain MongoDB database in the container?
 - How to backup MongoDB in the container?
 - A `docker-compose.yml` file for the express/MongoDB setup.
-- How to implement Piotr's approach for static IP for adding a local domain for development?
 - ~~Setup a container for node~~
 - ~~Make the ports available from the host~~
 - ~~Setup an env variable~~